litebito/netbox-ipam-scanner/README.md

 1. Logon in NetBox as an admin
 2. go to Authentication > Permissions, create a permission set, for example ***perm_api_ipam_scanner*** and configure this as follows:
 	-	Enabled: True
-	-	Actions : Enable Can View, Can Add, Can Change, Can Delete
+	-	Actions : Enable "Can View", "Can Add", "Can Change", "Can Delete"
 	-	Select the following object types:
 				-   DCIM | interface
 				-   DCIM | device